Project Update

 It does so by identifying four types of future housing change areas (minimal, incremental, moderate, substantial) in different parts of Port Phillip.
 This will provide certainty to the community about where different level of growth will be encouraged.

-The draft Framework Plan affirms that majority of the residential zones applied in Port Phillip are still fit for purpose.
+The Framework Plan affirms that majority of the residential zones applied in Port Phillip are still fit for purpose.

 These housing change areas are: